Brownsboro Alliance Membership Rules Agreement

 - Each rider is responsible for their actions and those of their horse.
-Ignorance of the rules does not release the rider or walker of the responsibility should an accident occur.
+Ignorance of the rules does not release the rider or hiker of the responsibility in the event of an accident.
 Riders should carry a copy of their horses’ current Coggins test with them while on the trails.

 - This trail is not for beginners.
 All riders must be experienced, and horses must be able to handle an intermediate level trail.

 - BA relies upon volunteer work to maintain the trails.
 All members are requested to donate a minimum of five (5) hours of volunteer work and/or an additional $100 to help in this effort every year.
 The cost of dues is subject to change.
-Increases will be communicated to members no less than 30 days before the renewal date of January 1 each year.
+Increases will be communicated to members no less than 30 days before January 1 each year.

-- All laws of general applicability must be complied with.
-VIOLATIONS: Violations of these Rules may result in a warning, suspension or termination of BATA membership, at the sole discretion of the BA Board of Directors.
+VIOLATIONS: Violations of this BA Rules Agreement may result in a warning, suspension or termination of BA membership, at the sole discretion of the BA Board of Directors.

 Adopted by the Board of Directors on August 6, 2018

 Brownsboro Alliance does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.
 These activities include, but are not limited to, hiring and firing of staff, selection of volunteers and vendors, and provision of services.
 We are committed to providing an inclusive and welcoming environment for all members of our staff, clients, volunteers, subcontractors, vendors, and clients.